IHDI Educational Statement

 These series of drawings demonstrate typical devices that allow healthier hip positioning in comparison to those which do not.
 While there is evidence of harm from the tightly swaddled position with the legs straight out, and there is evidence of healthy benefit from the M-position, little is known about the intermediate positions.
 It is unlikely that intermediate positions cause any harm when maintained for short periods of time.

-Not Recommended for prolonged use (cradle position holds the thighs together):
+Not Recommended for prolonged use before six months (cradle position holds the thighs together):

 Baby Wraps and similar carriers generally promote the optimum position for hip health.